openlawdc/simple/README.md

 This documentation assumes you are working with the one-big-file format.

-In the second format, any `<level>` element above the level of a section may be replaced by an XInclude reference to another file containing the element.
-In this format the top-level file contains:
+In the second format, any `<level>` element may be replaced by an XInclude reference to another file containing the element.
+Except in files for section levels, which never have XIncludes inside them.
+In this format the top-level file is:

 	<dc-code>
 	  <meta>